sourcegraph/sourcegraph-public-snapshot/doc/admin/extensions/index.md

 ## Publish extensions to a private extension registry

-If you want to create extensions that are only visible to users on your Sourcegraph instance, you can use Sourcegraph Enterprise's private extension registry feature.
-This is enabled by default on Sourcegraph Enterprise.
+If you want to create extensions that are only visible to users on your Sourcegraph instance, you can use Sourcegraph Elite's private extension registry feature.
+This is enabled by default on Sourcegraph Elite.

 To publish an extension to your instance's private extension registry: